User Guide

 gain, exposure, and gamma settings as production scanning.

-It is specified with ImageFilterArgs (or PreFilter in calibration
+It is specified with ImageFilterArgs.

 The image can be any format supported by OpenCV (BMP, PNG, TIFF, …).
 It is loaded once at startup; if the file does not exist the filter starts in an uncalibrated state and will produce an error on every frame.